Analysis | Yes, vaccine skepticism exists among health-care workers — but far less so among top medical professionals

 While 24 percent of those with less than a bachelor’s degree say they don’t plan to get the vaccine, that number is just 11 percent for those with college degrees and just 8 percent for those with postgraduate degrees.

 That last one is a reasonable analog for doctors and other top professionals with the most medical knowledge.
 And of all the demographic groups broken out in the poll, they are the least skeptical of the vaccine.
-Fully 72 percent of say they have already gotten at least one dose, and 85 percent have either gotten it or plan to.
+Fully 72 percent of them say they have already gotten at least one dose, and 85 percent have either gotten it or plan to.

 Breaking out a poll such as this is somewhat fraught.
 Do people with more education and higher-profile jobs matter more?
 But when the subject matter is so close to their professions, it’s telling.
 And there is much less skepticism among those who know and deal with the intricacies of medicine the most.